Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks: Preliminaries

 \end{definition} This can be illustrated by Fig. \ref{fig:symmetry-tensor}(a).
-A symmetric tensor network is a collection of symmetric tensors defines above.
-Fig. \ref{fig:symmetry-tensor}(b) provides a graphical representation that tensor networks that consist of symmetric tensors is also a symmetric tensors as a whole.
-Thus, the contraction operation preserves tensor symmetry \cite{PhysRevA.82.050301}.
-This fundamental property allows us to employ a more restrictive formation for tensors with predefined symmetries, namely, constructing the tensor network exclusively from symmetric tensors \cite{PhysRevA.82.050301}.
-We give more details about the symmetric tensor network in the Appendix \ref{sec:sym_tensor}.
+A symmetric tensor network is a collection of symmetric tensors defined above.
+Fig. \ref{fig:symmetry-tensor}(b) illustrates that a network composed of symmetric tensors is itself symmetric.
+Thus, the contraction operation preserves tensor symmetry.
+This fundamental property allows us to employ a more restrictive formation for tensors with predefined symmetries, namely, constructing the tensor network exclusively from symmetric tensors.